 The smell of rotting flesh was pungent on this vista, pungent enough to attract the attention of one lonely vulture looking for a not-so-fresh meal.
 Flying high in the clear blue sky, it spied the lower half of a human, baking in the desert sun between rock formations.
-It smelled about three days old, give or take a day, and had already bloated to a near bursting point – the perfect time to dig in.
+It smelled about three days old, give or take a day, and had already bloated to a near bursting point–the perfect time to dig in.

-Banking left on the hot, dry wind, the great bird slowly began its lazy descent, keeping a wary eye for any other scavengers that may try and claim its prize.
+Banking left on the hot, dry wind, the great bird slowly began its lazy descent, keeping a wary eye for any other scavengers that may try to claim its prize.
 It could smell coyote close by, several of them in fact, and it hardly wanted to be caught on the ground with the nasty little things.
 Flapping its wings to cease its circling, the vulture flapped down the rest of the way, landing on a ledge just a few feet from the rotting meat.

 With a gimlet eye, it looked back and forth, judging if there was any danger in landing in the sand and tearing into the exposed legs.
 The vulture stopped to consider where the rest of the human was… but it quickly brushed that aside.
 No doubt a victim to a serpent and coyotes, or death by thirst.
 Perhaps something larger?

 Clacking its beak together nervously, the vulture studied the legs for a moment, to assess the condition they were in.
 Already the desert had drained them of their moisture, leaving behind a dried out husk of crispy meat and dry bones.
 Not that the vulture would complain, but they have appreciated a juicy meal… it’s a shame that the bird hadn’t smelled the morsel sooner.